cissagatto/GraphMultiLabel/README.md

 Then the experiment was executed in a cluster at UFSCar.

 ## Results
-The results stored in the folder _DFGraphs_ it will be used in the next phase: *BestCommunityMethod*.
-The result for a dataset must be put in the folder *BestCommunityMethod* in the respective code.
+The results stored in the folder _DFGraphs_ it will be used in the next phase: *Generate-Partitions-Communities*.
+The result for a dataset must be put in the folder *Generate-Partitions-Communities* in the respective code.
 Also, must be in "tar.gz" format.

 ## RUN
-To run the code, open the terminal, enter the *~/BuildDataFrameGraphMLC/R* folder, and type
+To run the code, open the terminal, enter the *~/GraphMultiLabel/R* folder, and type

 ```
 Rscript bdfg.R [absolute_path_to_config_file]